dcramer/taskmaster/README.rst

     $ tm-master taskmaster.example:get_jobs
     $ tm-slave taskmaster.example:handle_job

-.. note:: All arguments are optional, and will default to localhost with no auth key.
+.. note:: All arguments are optional, and will default to localhost.